This video is the trailer of King Lear, as played by Het Toneel Speelt.

 The theatre was full of spectators.
 The play lasted for three hours and a half.
 The audience applauded enthusiastically after the performance.

-After King Lear, they will play Gijsbrecht van Aemstel, about conflict between 13th century count Floris V of Holland and his baron vassals; a conflict in which town bourgeois and peasants played a role as well.
+After King Lear, they will play Gijsbrecht van Aemstel, about the aftermath of a conflict between 13th century count Floris V of Holland and his baron vassals; a conflict in which town bourgeois and peasants played a role as well.